-What is the biggest mistakes investors make during the buying process?
+What are the biggest mistakes investors make during the buying process?
 Due Diligence.

 It’s a broad term.
 Due diligence is involved in every step of the investment process, from market research to deal sourcing and from team assembly to tenant screening.
 While it is time-consuming, frustrating, and potentially costly, due diligence is crucial to a successful investment.